feross/yt-player/README.md

 Returns the duration in seconds of the currently playing video.
-Note that `getDuration()` will return 0 until the video's metadata is loaded, which normally happens just after the video starts playing.
+Note that `getDuration()` will return 0 until the video's metadata is loaded, which normally happens just before the video starts playing.

 ### `player.getProgress()`